 Gardeners love growing spearmint for many reasons, one of the main ones being how easy it is to do so.

-Spearmint plant care is very basic and unsophisticated, unlike with many other herbs.
+Spearmint plant care is very straightforward and unsophisticated, unlike many other herbs.

 Spearmint Plant Care: The Basics

-Spearmint adapts well to several soil types, but that doesn’t mean that it will grow perfectly in all of them.
+Spearmint adapts well to several soil types, but that doesn’t mean that it will grow well in all of them.

-It is said that spearmint is a moisture-loving plant, and so it thrives in a medium soil that gently traps a good amount of water.
+They say that spearmint is a moisture-loving plant.
+So it thrives in a medium soil that traps a good amount of water.

-Conversely, spearmint will always fail to grow in soggy soil, because its roots will suffocate and rot.
+But spearmint will always fail to grow in soggy soil.
+Its roots will suffocate and rot.

 Furthermore, when it is grown in pots, it prefers moderately well-drained soil.

-So, remember that when you’re growing spearmint in any container, you will need to use a soil that can drain water quite well, but not excessively.
+So, remember that when you’re growing spearmint in any container.
+You will need to use soil that can drain water quite well, but not too well.

 That’s why your well-drained soil should also be brimming with organic matter.

-Finally, for optimal growth, your soil should also be slightly acidic or neutral, which means its pH level should range between 6 and 7, or maybe 7.5 at a push.
+Finally, you want optimal growth for your plant.
+Your soil should also be a little acidic or neutral, which means its pH level should range between 6 and 7, or 7.5 at a push.

-Generally speaking, spearmint is very flexible when it comes to its receptivity towards the light.
+On the whole, spearmint is very flexible regarding its receptivity toward light.

-But if we’re being more precise, spearmint will most likely reach its optimal growth when it is grown under six hours of sunlight per day.
+But let’s be more precise.
+Spearmint will most likely reach its optimal growth when it is grown under six hours of sunlight per day.

-As such, always remember that it’s preferable to grow herbs like mint under the morning sun, as afternoon sun can be flammable when compared to the morning sun, and can dehydrate your moisture-loving plants.
+As such, always remember it’s preferable to grow herbs like mint under the morning sun.
+The afternoon sun can be flammable when compared to the morning sun.
+That level of warmth can dehydrate your moisture-loving plants.

-In very hot seasons, it’s advisable to grow your spearmint under four hours of sunlight per day instead of six; if you’re using artificial light with your mint instead of growing it under natural sunlight, try giving it 12 hours of light per day.
+In sweltering seasons, it’s advisable to grow your spearmint under four hours of sunlight per day instead of six.
+If you’re using artificial light with your mint, try giving it 12 hours of light daily.

-From our experience, full-spectrum LEDs work great with spearmint, especially as they don’t emit heat as much as other lamps.
+From our experience, full-spectrum LEDs work great with spearmint.
+What makes them perfect is they don’t emit heat as much as other lamps.

-We’ve already alluded to this point somewhat, but now is a good time to thoroughly get into the water needs of spearmint.
+We’ve already alluded to this point somewhat.
+Now is a good time to dig deeper into the water needs of spearmint.

-In contrast to drought-tolerant herbs, mints love to be surrounded by water all the time.
+In contrast to drought-tolerant herbs, mints love water.
+It wants water around it all the time.

-Accordingly, spearmint likes to be watered regularly, much more often than plants such as rosemary or thyme.
+As such, spearmint likes to be watered on a regular schedule.
+It needs you to water it much more often than plants such as rosemary or thyme.

-However, regular watering doesn’t mean that you should do so randomly, otherwise you run the risk of overwatering your spearmint, which can cause severe complications that are sometimes irreversible.
+But regular watering doesn’t mean you should water at random times.
+If you do so, you run the risk of overwatering your spearmint.
+That can cause severe complications that are sometimes irreversible.

-In order to make sure the roots are well-aerated and the moisture levels in the soil aren’t dangerously high, you should only water the soil when it gets dry – and you should do so immediately for best results.
+You need to ensure the roots are well-aerated and the moisture levels in the soil aren’t dangerously high.
+You should only water the soil when it gets dry and you should do so immediately for the best results.

 Be sure to keep the soil from drying out too much during the period between each time you water the herb.

-Whilst we’re on the subject of dryness, in hot seasons you might need to water your spearmint once or twice each day.
+While we’re on the subject of dryness, in hot seasons, you might need to water your spearmint once or twice each day.

-You also can counter the heat by increasing the water-trapping material in the soil, such as vermiculite or organic matter.
+You also can counter the heat by increasing the water-trapping material in the soil.
+I would go with vermiculite or organic matter.
 That might help you decrease the number of times you water your spearmint each week.

-Nearly all mint species are considered to be flexible when it comes to temperature.
+We categorize almost all mint species as flexible when it comes to temperature.

-That being said, even though spearmint can grow in hot temperatures, it can easily become dehydrated, which will put its productivity and life at risk.
+Even though spearmint can grow in hot temperatures, it can easily become dehydrated.
+A lack of water will put its productivity and life at risk.

-According to several experiments, the optimal temperature for spearmint growth sits around 21°C (70°F).
-At that temperature, your spearmint should have the best flavor and the maximum amount of essential oil.
+Scientists conducted several experiments on this matter.
+They found the perfect temperature for spearmint growth sits around 21°C (70°F).
+Your spearmint would have the best flavor and the most considerable amount of essential oil at that temperature.

 Spearmint Plant Care: Important Activities

-Pruning is important because it keeps your spearmint in a healthy and productive shape.
+Pruning is important.
+It keeps your spearmint in a healthy and productive shape.

-The problem here is that many gardeners don’t when or how to prune their mint, so they just do it randomly.
+The problem here is that many gardeners don’t know when or how to prune their mint Instead of a schedule, they do it randomly.

-However, it’s important to note that random pruning can shock your spearmint and stunt its growth, which will lead to its death.
+But it’s important to note that random pruning can shock your spearmint and stunt its growth.
+That will lead to its death.

-To cut back your mint properly, you should focus on a few important tips:
+To cut back your mint correctly, you should focus on a few crucial tips:

-- Firstly, don’t cut your spearmint before it reaches at least 3 to 4 inches tall.
+- First, don’t cut your spearmint before it reaches at least 3″ to 4″ tall.
 At this height, the plant will be able to withstand severe cutting.

-- Secondly, don’t ever cut back any more than half or two-thirds of each stem.
+- Second, don’t ever cut back any more than one-half or two-thirds of each stem.
 You should keep some foliage for the plant to be able to grow back again.

-- Thirdly, if you’re planning on keeping your spearmint dormant in winter, then you shouldn’t prune it more than twice in its first season.
+- Third, you may be planning on keeping your spearmint dormant in winter.
+In that case, you shouldn’t prune it more than twice in its first season.

-- Finally, always remember to prune your herb before it fully produces its flowering buds.
-Flowering signals the last stage of your plant’s life cycle which will eventually end in its death.
+- Fourth, always remember to prune your herb before it produces its flowering buds.
+Flowering signals the last stage of your plant’s life cycle which will end in its death.

-Mints are well known for their fast-growing, invasive roots, which can spread all over the garden and produce new mint plants everywhere.
+Mints are well known for their fast-growing, invasive roots.
+They can spread all over the garden and produce new mint plants everywhere.

-In pots, these roots will bump into the container’s wall as they grow, so they will find it harder than normal to travel and thus start to grow in circles.
+These roots will bump into the container’s wall as they grow in pots.
+So they will find it harder than usual to travel and thus start to grow in circles.

 In this situation, your spearmint will become rootbound.
 Left like this, the whole plant will start suffocating and will ultimately die.

-To avoid such an outcome, you will need to transplant your mint into a wider pot each time it outgrows its container.
+You want to avoid such an outcome.
+You will need to transplant your mint into a wider pot each time it outgrows its container.

-That being said, if the container is wide enough, and the roots are free to grow unlimitedly in its lifecycle, you may never need to transplant your spearmint.
+If the container is wide enough, the roots are free to grow without a limit.
+You may never need to transplant your spearmint!

-It’s important to mention here that you should avoid transplanting your spearmint multiple times in a season as, again, that might shock the plant.
+There is something I should mention.
+You must avoid transplanting your spearmint multiple times in a season.
+Again, it could shock the plant.

-When the soil inside a container is left unchanged for a long period, its texture will alter, and the amount of nutrients that it contains will become very low.
+When you leave the soil inside a container unchanged for an extended period, its texture will alter.
+Also, the amount of nutrients it contains will become very low.

-Here, your spearmint will start to grow slowly and will become more prone to disease and root rot.
+At this point, your spearmint will grow at a snail’s pace, becoming more prone to disease and root rot.

-You should always be ready to change the soil every few months or, at the very least, at the end of each growing season.
+You should always be ready to change the soil every few months or at least at the end of each growing season.

 Never reuse the same old exhausted potting soil.
 Bring some fresh new soil, which you can enrich with compost or fertilizers before pouring it into the container.

-It’s also important not to heavily disturb the root ball when you’re changing the soil.
-Do everything gently, so that your spearmint doesn’t feel alarmed or become damaged.
+It’s also important not to disturb the root ball when changing the soil.
+Do everything with a gentle touch so that your spearmint doesn’t feel alarmed or become damaged.